- What is securities litigation?

 The first stage in trade secret and raiding litigation is often a hearing on a Temporary Restraining Order (TRO) or Preliminary Injunction.
 These remedies are specifically authorized in UTSA claims.
 In the securities industry, once the injunction request has been ruled on by a court, the cases often proceed to arbitration before FINRA.
 For cases outside the securities industry, the cases usually continue in state or federal court.

 We have more than two decades of experience litigating and advising employers and employees on both sides of these cases.
-We have counseled departing employees and their new employers about the best ways to mitigate litigation risks.
-We have also advised employers about the business considerations involved in this unique area of litigation.location
+We have counseled departing employees and their new employees about the best ways to mitigate litigation risks.
+We have also advised employers about the business considerations involved in this unique area of litigation.

 Barr & Young represents clients throughout Northern California, including Danville, Walnut Creek, San Francisco, Pleasant Hill, Livermore, and Oakland.